ParentsInformation for parents and carers

 Parents will be invited to meet the class teacher during the first week of the Autumn Term for a short information session and will also have termly parent meetings (including structured conversations as set out in the SEND Policy)

-Parents will be kept clearly informed of the homework being set and should be given appropriate information to enable them to help via the weekly homework letter.
-(This will be uploaded by Class teachers to our website)
+Homework will be set via Google classroom.
+Parents will be kept clearly informed of the homework being set and should be given appropriate information to enable them to help via instructions on Google classroom.

 Content and Progression